TensAIR: Real-Time Training of Neural Networks from Data-streams: Experiments Discussion

 \section{Experiments \& Discussion}

-To assess TensAIR, we performed experiments to measure its performance on solving prototypical ML problems such as Word2Vec ({\em word embeddings}) and CIFAR-10 ({\em image classification}).
+To assess TensAIR, we performed experiments to measure its performance on solving prototypical ML problems such as Word2Vec ({\em word embeddings}) and CIFAR-10 (image classification).
 We empirically validate TensAIR's model convergence by comparing its training loss curve at increasing levels of distribution across both CPUs and GPUs.
-Our results confirm that TensAIR's ASGD updates achieve similar convergence on Word2Vec and CIFAR-10 as a synchronous SGD propagation.
+Our results confirm that TensAIR's DASGD updates achieve similar convergence on Word2Vec and CIFAR-10 as a synchronous SGD propagation.
 At the same time, we achieve a nearly linear reduction in training time on both problems.
-Due to this reduction, TensAIR significantly outperforms not just the Apache Kafka and Flink extensions (based on both the standard and distributed TensorFlow APIs), but also Horovod which is a long-standing effort to scale-out ANN training.
+Due to this reduction, TensAIR significantly outperforms not just the current OL extensions of Apache Kafka and Flink (based on both the standard and distributed TensorFlow APIs), but also Horovod which is a long-standing effort to scale-out ANN training.
 Finally, by providing an in-depth analysis of a \textit{sentiment analysis} (SA) use-case on Twitter, we demonstrate the importance of OL in the presence of concept drifts (i.e., COVID-19 related tweets with changing sentiments).
-In particular the SA usecase is an example of task that would be deemed too complex to be adapted in real-time (at a throughput rate of ca. 6,000 tweets per second) when using other OL frameworks.
+In particular the SA usecase is an example of task that would be deemed too complex to be adapted in real-time (at a throughput rate of up to 6,000 tweets per second) when using other OL frameworks.

-\textbf{HPC Setup.~} We carried out the experiments described in this section using the HPC facilities of the University of Luxembourg \cite{VBCG_HPCS14}.
-We distributed the ANNs training using up to 4 Nvidia Tesla V100 GPUs per node with 768 GB RAM each.
+\textbf{HPC Setup.~} We carried out the experiments described in this section using the HPC facilities of the University of Luxembourg \cite{VCPKVO_HPCCT22}.
+We distributed the ANNs training using up to 4 Nvidia Tesla V100 GPUs in a node with 768 GB RAM.
 We also deployed up to 16 regular nodes, with 28 CPU cores and 128 GB RAM each, for the CPU-based (i.e., without using GPU acceleration) settings.